inttter/mdbadges-cli/README.md

 > [!TIP]
 > If you are using Visual Studio Code, install the [Image Preview][] extension.
 You can hover over the badge link to see a preview of it.
 See an example [here](https://github.com/inttter/mdbadges-cli/assets/73017070/f39fc296-25c8-4a2a-846a-cf83eff00cc4).

-For help information, such as what commands do or what arguements they accept, run `mdb help`.
+For help information, such as what commands do or what arguments they accept, run `mdb help`.
 Alternatively, you can read the [documentation][].

 # Commands